28-year-old Scranton firefighter passes away

 Scranton's Mayor and Fire Chief aren't saying much else about how Sunday died other than they are waiting on the results of an autopsy from the Lackawanna County Coroner's Office.

 Scranton Fire Chief John Judge said in a statement: "Stephen's passion and drive to be a firefighter was apparent to anyone who knew him.
-When you spoke with Stephen you could immediately tell he was born to be a firefighter and loved this job tremendously.
+When you spoke with Stephen, you could immediately tell he was born to be a firefighter and loved this job tremendously.
 This profession was truly his calling."